 - Write the extended address into the EWA register (using SPI or Manchester direct access).
-EWA is the 8-bit extended address that determines which extended memory address is to be accessed. - Write the data that is to be transferred into the EWD registers (using SPI or Manchester direct access).
-To load all 32 bits of data, this action spans four SPI writes or two Manchester packets. - Invoke the extended access by writing the direct EWCS.EXW bit with 1.
+EWA is the 8-bit extended address that determines which extended memory address is to be accessed. - Write the data that is to be transferred into the EWD registers (using SPI or Manchester direct access); loading all 32 bits of data requires four SPI writes or two Manchester packets. - 3.
+Invoke the extended access by writing the direct EWCS.EXW bit with 1.